-In 2017, Midlands Connect produced its strategic vision for the wider Midland's region aimed at promoting economic growth with a focus on investment in transport infrastructure (Midlands Connect, 2017).
+In 2024, Midlands Connect produced its strategic vision for the East Midland's region aimed at promoting economic growth with a focus on investment in transport infrastructure (Midlands Connect, 2024).
 The strategy identifies the strength of the regional economy, which attracts more inwards investment and fosters more business start-ups than anywhere else in the UK, but also highlights that productivity is generally lower than the UK average and a need to improve transport connectivity to boost economic growth.
-The strategy identifies Leicester and Coventry amongst several strategic economic hubs and also identifies both cities as important locations in several intensive growth corridors; as such they will be a focus for future investment and improved transport infrastructure including better rail connectivity.
-Given its location between Leicester and Coventry, there is a potential opportunity for Hinckley & Bosworth Borough to benefit from further investment in these cities; conversely there is also a risk that this investment could harm the Borough's economy and further contribute to a range of negative social and environmental characteristics including outward migration of people and jobs, and increased traffic congestion.
+The strategy identifies Leicester and Coventry as two important rapidly growing cities, 25 miles apart but without a direct rail connection; as such they will be a focus for future investment and improved transport infrastructure.
+Given its location between Leicester and Coventry, there is a potential opportunity for Hinckley & Bosworth Borough to benefit from further investment in these cities; conversely there is also a risk that this investment could harm the borough's economy and further contribute to a range of negative social and environmental characteristics including outward migration of people and jobs, and increased traffic congestion.

-- Although the Borough has relatively low unemployment levels, income is lower than the England national average and income growth over the last few years is also below the England average.
-In addition, income levels may be skewed by the relatively high level of workers who commute outside the Borough for work, with local jobs located within the Borough being comparatively low paid. - This movement of workers between the Borough and adjacent areas also places significant pressure on the Borough's transport network. - The manufacturing industry is a particularly important component of the local economy, employing around 20% of the local workforce.
+- Although the borough has relatively low unemployment levels, income is lower than the England national average and income growth over the last few years is also below the England average.
+In addition, income levels may be skewed by the relatively high level of workers who commute outside the borough for work, with local jobs located within the borough being comparatively low paid. - This movement of workers between the borough and adjacent areas also places significant pressure on the borough's transport network. - The manufacturing industry is a particularly important component of the local economy, employing around 20% of the local workforce.
 This figure is double the UK average and is significantly greater than the average across Leicestershire.
-There is evidence to indicate that the local economy is over-reliant upon the manufacturing industry and the Council is seeking to strengthen diversify a range of sectors. - Retail centres across the Borough are generally performing well with increasing shop occupancy rates.
-However, they are likely to face increasing competition from larger high-order retail destination outside of the Borough in the future.
-Maintenance of local services and service centre vitality, particularly small rural centres, is a key objective. - Regional proposals to focus investment on key urban centres outside the Borough may benefit the local economy due to its proximity to both Leicester and Coventry, but may also increase economic competition and contribute to outward migration of jobs and workers.
+There is evidence to indicate that the local economy is over-reliant upon the manufacturing industry and the Council is seeking to strengthen diversify a range of sectors. - Retail centres across the borough are generally performing well with increasing shop occupancy rates.
+However, they are likely to face increasing competition from larger high-order retail destination outside of the borough in the future.
+Maintenance of local services and service centre vitality, particularly small rural centres, is a key objective. - Regional proposals to focus investment on key urban centres outside the borough may benefit the local economy due to its proximity to both Leicester and Coventry but may also increase economic competition and contribute to outward migration of jobs and workers.